-and dispatchability required by January 15, 2018); (ii) require capacity suppliers with dispatchable Intermittent Power Resources that participate in the FCM to offer the available energy from an intermittent resource into the Day-Ahead Energy Market (to be effective June 1, 2020); and (iii) create a way for alternative technologies that both consume and inject energy to participate as Energy Market dispatchable resources (to be effective December 1, 2018).
+On October 12, 2016, the ISO and NEPOOL jointly filed changes to the Tariff that broaden the range of resources that are subject to economic dispatch in the Real-Time Energy Market and that make other ancillary changes to improve overall Energy Market price formation (the "Resource Dispatchability Changes").
+More specifically, the Resource Dispatchability Changes (i) broaden the range of resources that are capable of responding to electronic Dispatch Instructions to increase or decrease output, both in response to price signals and for reliability purposes (to be effective December 12, 2016, with completed installation and dispatchability required by January 15, 2018); (ii) require capacity suppliers with dispatchable Intermittent Power Resources that participate in the FCM to offer the available energy from an intermittent resource into the Day-Ahead Energy Market (to be effective June 1, 2020); and (iii) create a way for alternative technologies that both consume and inject energy to participate as Energy Market dispatchable resources (to be effective December 1, 2018).
 The Resource Dispatchability Changes were supported unanimously by the Participants Committee by way of the August 5 Consent Agenda (Item #1).
-Comments on this filing are due on or before November 2, 2016.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

-• Dual-Fuel Audit NCPC Calculation Revisions (ER16-2529)

-On September 1, 2016, the ISO and NEPOOL jointly filed changes to the Tariff to revise how a resource's Net Commitment Period Compensation ("NCPC") is calculated when it is subject to a dual-fuel audit using a higher-priced fuel than the fuel that provided the basis for the generator's Day-Ahead Energy Market Supply Offer ("Dual-Fuel NCPC Audit Changes").
-The Dual-Fuel NCPC Audit Changes were supported unanimously by the Participants Committee - Reliability Committee-recommended changes at its June 23 Summer Meeting (Consent Agenda Item #2) and Markets Committee-recommended changes at its August 5 meeting (Consent Agenda Item #2).
-A November 1, 2016 effective date was requested.
-Comments on this filing were due on or before September 22, 2016; none were filed.
-Interventions were filed by Dominion, Eversource, Exelon, and National Grid.
+Comments on this filing were due on or before November 2, 2016, and were filed by the Eversource companies.
+In its comments, Eversource protests the Resource Dispatchability Changes asking the FERC to find that they "are not just and reasonable with respect to the QF resources ... because there is no accommodation or recognition of the PURPA rights of the QFs affected by the proposed market design changes."
+Accordingly, Eversource asked the FERC to direct modifications to the Resource Dispatchability Changes to recognize OF resources' PURPA rights.
+Doc-less interventions only were filed by Exelon, Entergy, HQ US, Kimberly-Clark, National Grid, and NRG.
 This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

+Dual-Fuel Audit NCPC Calculation Revisions (ER16-2529)

+On October 21, the FERC accepted Tariff changes revising how a resource's Net Commitment Period Compensation ("NCPC") is calculated when it is subject to a dual-fuel audit using a higher-priced fuel than the fuel that provided the basis for the generator's Day-Ahead Energy Market Supply Offer ("Dual-Fuel NCPC Audit Changes").
+The changes were accepted effective as of November 1, 2016, as requested.
+Unless the October 21 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slowerset slowbardi@daypitney.com).